json-schema-org/website/INSTALLATION.md

 ### Linting

-you can check linting issues using the following command:
+You can check linting issues using the following command:

 ```
 yarn run lint
 ```

-you can fix linting issues using the following command:
+You can fix linting issues using the following command:

 ```
 yarn run lint:fix